HAJEKEL/cor_mdp_ahold/retail_store_skills/README.md

 ## Place Action Server

-This ROS node implements an action server for the "Place" action.
+This ROS node implements a [place action server](./scripts/place_server_moveit.py) for the "Place in basket" action.
 The purpose of this node is to control a robot arm to place a product in the basket mounted at the back of the robot.

 ### Functionality

-When the "Place" action is called, the server performs the following steps:
+When the "Place in basket" action is called, the server performs the following steps:

 1. Check if the product is present in the gripper.
 If not, the place action is aborted.
 2. Add a collision box around the basket to ensure that the robot avoids collisions with it.